 Nearsightedness and astigmatism are common with keratoconus, as are glare and light sensitivity.
 Keratoconus patients often require prescription changes each time they visit their eyecare practitioner, especially during progression of the disease.

-When and in whom does keratoconus occur?
+Keratoconus causes: When and in whom does this condition occur?

 More than 1 in 1,800 people have keratoconus, according to researchers.
 In ten percent of cases, patients report a family member who has keratoconus, but keratoconus has no race or gender correlation.
 Many keratoconus patients also suffer from hayfever, eczema and asthma.